-(3) Emission Standards for New Stationary Diesel-Fueled CI Engines, Less Than or Equal to 50 Brake Horsepower (< 50 bhp).
+§ 93115.9 ATCM for Stationary CI Engines - Emission Standards for New Stationary Diesel-Fueled Engines, Less Than or Equal to 50 Brake Horsepower (<50 bhp).

-As of January 1, 2005, except as provided in subsection (c), no owner or operator shall sell, offer for sale, or lease for use in California any stationary diesel-fueled CI engine that has a rated brake horsepower less than or equal to 50, unless the engine meets the current Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423) for PM, NMHC+NOx, and CO for off-road engines of the same maximum rated power.
-(These requirements are summarized in Table 6.)
+As of January 1, 2005, except as provided in section 93115.3, no person shall sell, offer for sale, or lease for use in California any stationary diesel-fueled CI engine that has a rated brake horsepower less than or equal to 50, unless the engine meets the current Off-Road Compression Ignition Engine Standards (title 13, CCR, section 2423) for PM, NMHC+NOx, and CO for diesel off-road engines of the same maximum rated power.
+(These requirements are summarized in Table 8.)